Chinese real estate crisis (2020–present): Response

 In response to the property crisis, in March 2024, China's minister of housing and urban-rural development Ni Hong said at a press conference that real estate developers must go bankrupt if necessary "in accordance with the law or market principles."

 In May 2024, the PBOC announced a 300 billion yuan (41.5 billion USD) facility to support affordable housing.
-It will help local state-owned enterprises buy unsold homes.
+It was created to help local state-owned enterprises buy unsold homes.
 Vice Premier He Lifeng stated local governments can buy properties at "reasonable prices" for affordable housing, but details on the number of properties or timeline were not provided.
 The central bank also removed the minimum mortgage rate and lowered down payments for first-time and second-home buyers.

-In October 2024, China declared that their property sector has "bottomed out".
-In response, minister Ni Hong announced that the country will expand its "whitelist" of real estate projects and increase bank lending to 4 trillion yuan by year-end.
+In October 2024, China declared that their property sector had "bottomed out".
+In response, minister Ni Hong announced that the country would expand its "whitelist" of real estate projects and increase bank lending to 4 trillion yuan by year-end.
 China approved a total of 2.23 trillion yuan in loans to "whitelisted" developers.
 Ni noted a recovery due to promising home purchase data that month.
-Hong Kong stocks declined for four consecutive days because of the press conference by the housing ministry did not meet investor expectations.
+Hong Kong stocks declined for four consecutive days because the press conference by the housing ministry did not meet investor expectations.

 Impact

-As a result of the slowdown, the real estate sector decreased as a share of China's economy.
+As a result of the slowdown, the real estate sector decreased as a share of China's economy, though estimates disagree on the exact numbers.
 According to Bloomberg Economics estimates, the sector contributed to about 19% of China's GDP in 2024, down from a peak of 24% in 2018.
 According to the National Bureau of Statistics, the share of real estate and related industries as a share of China's GDP dropped from 14.45% in 2021 to 12.94% in 2024, while the share of real estate alone dropped from 7.7% to 6.27%.
+According to economists' estimates, house prices in China decreased by around 30% from 2021 to 2026.

 China's real estate slowdown has reduced local government income.
 In 2022, land sale revenue dropped to 6.7 trillion yuan, a 23 percent decrease from 2021.
 This revenue made up 24 percent of total local government income, down from 30 percent the previous year.
 Taxes from land and property development also fell by 8 percent.
 Overall, combined land revenue decreased from 37 percent to 31 percent of local government revenue.
 While the General Public Budget saw a slight decline of 0.5 percent, intergovernmental transfers from the central government increased by 18 percent.
 In 2023, land sale revenue fell 27 percent in the first quarter.

-The International Monetary Fund (IMF) warned of a possible decline in China's property market.
-In a 2024 report, the IMF forecasted China's growth at 4.8 percent for the year, which is 0.2 percentage points lower than its July estimate.
-For 2025, growth is expected to be 4.5 percent.
+The slowdown led to the real estate sector to be increasingly dominated by state-owned enterprises, in contrast to the previous domination by private companies.
+By 2024, state-owned enterprises were winning a majority of residential land auctions in cities like Beijing.